MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

 - Once an offer is available, your administrator can create or update your Azure Stack Hub subscription to include IoT Hub.
 Alternatively, you can [subscribe to the new offer and create your own subscription](azure-stack-subscribe-services.md).

 - It's helpful to have a basic understanding of Public Key Encryption (PKI).
 Specifically, how a Certificate Authority (CA) and X509 certificates are used to build a chain of trust.
-This trust allows network nodes to securely authenticate and communicate with each other, such as your IoT Hub service and Edge device.
+This trust allows network nodes to securely authenticate and communicate with each other, such as your IoT Hub service and IoT Edge device.

 ## Overview

 Here's a summary of the steps you'll complete, to connect an IoT Edge device to your IoT Hub on Azure Stack Hub:

 1. Create IoT Hub and Linux VM resources on your Azure Stack Hub instance.
 The Linux VM will serve as a virtual IoT Edge device.
-2. Configure the certificates required for the Edge device.
+2. Configure the certificates required for the IoT Edge device.
 The number of steps required will depend on the type of CA that issued your IoT Hub root CA certificate.
-3. Configure the software and services required for the Edge device.
+3. Configure the software and services required for the IoT Edge device.
-4. Test the Edge device to make sure it's working properly and communicating with your IoT Hub.
+4. Test the IoT Edge device to make sure it's working properly and communicating with your IoT Hub.

-Before running the script in each of the following sections, be sure to update the script placeholders to match your environment's configuration.
+Before running the script in each section, be sure to update the script placeholders to match your environment's configuration.
 Make note of the values you use, as you'll need them in later sections:

 | Placeholder | Example | Description |
 |-------------|---------|-------------|